-Hip Bath Hydrotherapy benefits Reduces Inflammation, Improves Hygiene and Promotes Blood Flow!
+Hip Bath Hydrotherapy benefits Reduce Inflammation, Improves Hygiene, and Promotes Blood Flow!

 There are many hip bath benefits & is one of the most useful forms of hydrotherapy.
 As the name suggests, this mode of treatment involves only the hips and the abdominal region below the navel.

-A special type of tub is used for the purpose.
-The tub is filled with water in such a way that it covers the hips and reaches up-to the navel when the patient sits in it.
+A special type of tub is used for this purpose.
+The tub is filled with water in such a way that it covers the hips and reaches up to the navel when the patient sits in it.
 Generally, four to six gallons of water are required.
 If the special tub is not available, a common tub may be used.
-A support may be placed under one edge to elevate it by two or three inches.
+Support may be placed under one edge to elevate it by two or three inches.

-Hip bath is given in cold, hot, neutral or alternate temperatures.
-A Hip bath also known as a sitz bath.
-It is used to relieve discomfort and pain in the lower part of the body and infections of the bladder, prostate or vagina.
+Hip bath is given in cold, hot, neutral, or alternate temperatures.
+A Hip bath is also known as a sitz bath.
+It is used to relieve discomfort and pain in the lower part of the body and infections of the bladder, prostate, or vagina.
 It works by keeping the affected area clean and increasing the flow of blood to it.